paul-hammant-fork/standard-bazel-experiment/README.md

 That's the definition of success - those two "Hi from" both modules.
 Maven builds the right thing, after calculating deps.
 It also sorts out a classpath for an invocation of modulex (the depending module) in the last step.

-## Bazel mirroring Maven's bahavior
+## Bazel mirroring Maven's depth-first recursive behavior

 Bazel should be installed first.